cfsengineering/CEASIOMpy/ceasiompy/WeightConventional/README.md

 ## Analyses

-To estimate the MTOM, the `WeightConventional` module uses the following value (extracted form the CPACS geometry) based on a database of conventional aircraft.
+To estimate the MTOM, the `WeightConventional` module uses the following value (extracted form the CPACS geometry) from a [database](files/AircraftData2018_v3_ste.csv) of conventional aircraft, mostly based on [[2]](#CJAD).

 - Wing area
 - Wing Span
 - Fuselage length
 - Fuselage width

-From MTOM it deduce other value from empirical relations.
+K-nearest neighbors regression from [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsRegressor.html?highlight=kneighbors#sklearn.neighbors.KNeighborsRegressor.kneighbors) is used to predict the MTOM of a "new" aircraft.
+From this MTOM, it deduce other value from empirical relations.

 From the fuselage geometry, it estimate the cabin size and a possible seat disposition to estimate the number of passenger.

 ## Outputs

 `WeightConventional` outputs a CPACS file with the calculated masses.
-It also produce some text file in the result folder with more detail information.
+It also produce some markdown files in the result folder with more detail information and a figure which shows the MTOM prediction.

 ## Installation or requirements